yochaigal/cairn/wip/2e/forest-seeds.md

 ### The Forest

-**Description**: Diseased, Flooded
+**Description**: Diseased, Frozen

-A wood infected with disease and rot.
-Parts of it are severely flooded.
+A thick forest infected with disease and rot.
+Parts of it are frozen solid.

 ### Denizens